Engineering and Physics Faculty and Staff

 Joseph T. Wunderlich, Ph.D.

-Associate Professor of Engineering & Computer Science
+Associate Professor of Engineering and Computer Science

 Architectural Studies Minor Program Director